J. R. Hildebrand

-John Randal Hildebrand Jr. (born January 3, 1988) is an American race car driver.
+John Randal Hildebrand Jr. (born January 3, 1988) is an American former race car driver.
 He last competed in the IndyCar Series driving part-time in the No. 11 Chevrolet for AJ Foyt Enterprises.
 Hildebrand won the 2009 Indy Lights championship and came close to winning the 2011 Indianapolis 500, hitting the wall on the final corner of the race and crossing the line in second place.

 Early career

 At the age of fourteen, Hildebrand started racing go karts in the Jim Russell Arrive and Drive Championship at Infineon Raceway in Northern California; winning not only his first race but the championship that year.
 In 2003, he raced in the Jr. 80cc Shifter class finishing a close second, and at the end of that year made the transition from karts to cars by winning the Jim Russell Graduate Runoffs; racing in Formula Russell in 2004.
 That year, he went on to win the series championship; also participating in the Red Bull Driver Search.
 He then moved up to Pacific F2000 in 2005; finishing second overall as rookie of the year, also being chosen for the Team USA Scholarship, earning him a ride in the Formula Palmer Audi Autumn Trophy, in which he finished third.
 In 2006, he dominated the U.S. F2000 National Championship; winning the championship and twelve out of fourteen races.

 In recognition of his impressive 2006 performance, Hildebrand won the Gorsline Scholarship and was elected to the AARWBA All American Auto Racing First Team.